chihhuiho/VISPE/README.md

 # View Invariant Stochastic Prototype Embeddings (VISPE)
 Code for Exploit Clues from Views Self Supervised and Regularized Learning for 3D Object Recognition.
-This work is published in CVPR 2020
+This work is published in CVPR 2020.
+Please refer to the webpage (https://chihhuiho.github.io/vispe_web/) for more details.

 # Usage
 ##  Evaluate pretrained model